-Spirit/Breath/Wind: Ruach (Strong’s 7307) (resh, vav, chet) Root: ר֫וּחַ (resh, vav, chet) [Pronounced roo-akh.
-Rhymes with Bach.]
-The word ruach is translated in 3 different ways: breath, spirit and wind.
-Although sometimes it is clear that one word is the better translation, for the most part these words are interchangeable, starting with the very first time… Continue reading Spirit/Breath: Is your “RUACH” activated?
+Spirit/Breath/Wind: Ruach (Strong’s 7307) (resh, vav, chet) Root: ר֫וּחַ (resh, vav, chet) Sounds like: Roo-akh.
+(Rhymes with Bach).
+The word ruakh is translated in 3 different ways: breath, spirit and wind.
+Although sometimes it is clear that one word is the better translation, for the most part these words are interchangeable, starting with the very… Continue reading Spirit/Breath: Is your “RUAKH” activated?

 Life, alive, living: chayim (Strong’s 2416) Root: חָי (chet, yod) [Pronounced khah'-ee] Forty-five years ago today I took my first breath on this planet.
 My mother’s womb was my first abode, the planet earth was my second… and so it is for every human.
 The Genesis account of human creation reads like this: Genesis 2:7… Continue reading Chayim: LIFE- What is the point of you?